quanteda/spacyr/README.md

 or use one of the [language models with alpha support](https://spacy.io/docs/api/language-models#alpha-support) by specifying the `model` option when calling `spacy_initialize()`.
-We have sucessfully tested following language models with spacy version 2.0.1.
+We have successfully tested following language models with spaCy version 2.0.18.

 | Language   | ModelName |
 | :--------- | :-------- |